 In the wake of the fire at Shurijo Seiden, Shurijo Castle Park, namely the facilities inside the park including paid admission facilities, is subject to unscheduled closure from October 31.

 Stone Gate Dedicated to Prayer for National Security and Prosperity

-Sonohyan-utaki Stone Gate was built in 1519 and used as a spot for the royal family to pray at.
+Sonohyan-utaki Stone Gate was built in 1519 and used as a prayer spot for the royal family.
 They prayed for a safe journey when the king went outside the castle.
-They also prayed here first when events of pilgrimage and the accession ceremony for the highest rank of shaman, called Kikoe Okimi, were held.
-The stone gate was made from Ryukyu limestone, with the exception of the wooden door.
+They also prayed here before embarking on pilgrimage and prior to the accession ceremony for the highest rank of shaman, called Kikoe Okimi.
+The stone gate is made from Ryukyu limestone, with the exception of the wooden door.

 Sonohyan-utaki Ishimon -Sonohyan-utaki Stone Gate-